SeleniumHQ/docker-selenium/.keda/README.md

 If you are deployment Selenium Grid chart with `autoscaling.enabled` is `true` (implies installing KEDA sub-chart), KEDA images registry and tag already set in the `values.yaml`.
 Refer to list [configuration](../charts/selenium-grid/CONFIGURATION.md).

+If you want to disable default patched KEDA image tags in Selenium Grid chart, you can set via Helm CLI `--set keda.image=null` or the same in values file.

 # Pull requests under testing

 Here is list of pull requests that are under testing and will be merged to the upstream KEDA repository.